Confirmation (film)

 Confirmation is a 2016 American television political thriller film, directed by Rick Famuyiwa and written by Susannah Grant.
-It is about Clarence Thomas' Supreme Court nomination hearings, and the controversy that unfolded when Anita Hill alleged she was sexually harassed by Thomas.
+It is about Clarence Thomas's Supreme Court nomination hearings, and the controversy that unfolded when Anita Hill alleged she was sexually harassed by Thomas.
 It stars Kerry Washington as Hill and Wendell Pierce as Clarence Thomas, with Erika Christensen, Jennifer Hudson, Greg Kinnear, Jeffrey Wright, Bill Irwin, and Eric Stonestreet in supporting roles.
 The film aired on HBO on April 16, 2016.

 Plot

 Anita Hill, a law professor at the University of Oklahoma, is contacted and questioned about Clarence Thomas.
 Hill, a former employee of Thomas, is prompted to speak about his workplace treatment.
 Anita Hill tells the Senate Judiciary Committee that, inter alia, Clarence Thomas had spoken to her about pornographic movies and actors such as Long Dong Silver.
 A psychologist tells a U.S. senator that Anita Hill has erotomania.

 A hearing takes place at which Anita tells the Senate Judiciary Committee that, inter alia, Clarence Thomas sexually harassed her 10 years prior.
 From there, a slew of events unfolds as the Committee tries to determine who is telling the truth, with the world watching.
 The subpoena to Angela Wright, another accuser of Thomas, is withdrawn.